The Chill Factor (1993 film): Plot

 Chris goes to look for Lissa, but senses he is being watched.
 He flees outside, where he is impaled through the eye by a falling icicle.
 Tom insults Karen, suggesting Chris went to find Lissa to cheat on her.
 Jeannie notices Tom is acting uncharacteristic from his normal self.
 At Tom's request, Jeannie removes a bandages from his hand and head, and finds his wounds that were there shortly before have miraculously healed.
 Tom seduces Jeannie, and the two have passionate sex.
 Meanwhile, Karen is hanged in a volleyball net while exploring the camp gymnasium.

 In the morning, Jeannie finds her friend's corpses, and realizes Tom is missing.
 She consults the ouija board for answers, and it tells her Tom is her enemy, and to leave.
 As she flees, Jeannie witnesses a cloaked Tom ceremonially knelt beneath photographs of the camp's past visitors.
 She flees on a snowmobile, but is pursued by Tom, who boards Ron's crashed snowmobile.
 A protracted chase ensues before Tom crashes into a snowplow, which runs over his body, crushing him and causing his snowmobile to explode.
 Tom, caught in the inferno, is burned alive.
 Jeannie flees the scene as a sheriff arrives.

 In voiceover narration from thirty years in the future, Jeannie, recalling the events, explains that she revisited Black Friar Lake and found the camp was merely a set of ruins—it had burned down decades prior.
 She expresses regret over agreeing to partake in the ouija board, but that the curiosity to do so was in her nature.

-Release
+Production

-Critical response
+The Chill Factor was filmed at Windsor Lake Studios in Eagle River, Wisconsin, a studio established by several British filmmakers and financiers, among them director Christopher Webster.
+The studio had established a deal with the New York-based Filmworld International to film three low-budget horror films there, each produced for $500,000.
+Because the previous film, Trapped Alive, had gone over budget, the funding for The Chill Factor was reduced to $400,000.

-John Stanley of the San Francisco Examiner wrote: "Despite what sounds like a cliched plot stolen from Friday the 13th, Demon Possessed has its moments...
-Not great, but better than most of the "trapped teenager" thrillers."
+Location filming also took place at an unoccupied Girl Scouts camp.
+Principal photography began in January 1989.